CrimsonShadowXD/Interactive-Map-web-page/README.md

 # Interactive-Map-web-page
 Front developed for plotting, listing and downloading maps in a selected area and in a specific date interval.
 ---------------------------------------------------------------------------------------------------------------
-The front was aasigned by IAPUCP, so it can work with their CNN used for satellital image processing of water areas.
+The front was assigned by IAPUCP, so it can work with their CNN used for satellital image processing of water areas.

 Project created by:
 -Carlos Soza